Description

 Someone who has drunk a lot of alcohol should never be left alone.

-To learn more, read the Intoxication section of Problems Associated with Alcohol Consumption and Drug Use.
+To learn more, read the Intoxication section of Problems Associated with alcohol consumption and drug use.

 Mixing alcohol with other substances

-Mixing alcohol with other substances, such as drugs, energy drinks or medication, can be dangerous.
+Mixing alcohol with other substances, such as other drugs, energy drinks or medication, can be dangerous.
 Such combinations can produce unpredictable effects and cause significant harm.

 Help and resources

-Was the information on this page useful to you?
+Was the information on this page helpful?